Jeon Jong-seo: Career

 In 2020, Jeon starred in her second film, The Call.
-She plays Young-sook, who believes that the telephone connected to the future is the only hope to save herself from making dangerous choices.
+She played Young-sook, who believes that a telephone connected to the future is the only hope to save herself from making dangerous choices.
 The film premiered on Netflix in November 2020.
-Jeon's antagonist performance was acclaimed.
-Anthony Kao of Cinemaescapist called it "an outstanding performance" and wrote, "Jeon’s acting gives The Call a constant current of electrifying suspense that lasts even into its post-credit scenes."
-James Marsh of South China Morning Post wrote, "Jun cements her position as Korean cinema’s unhinged ingénue du jour, following her star-making turn in Lee Chang-dong’s Burning, with a brilliantly psychotic performance that reveals Young-sook to be just as dangerous as she is fragile and damaged."
+Jeon's performance as the antagonist in the film was acclaimed.
+Anthony Kao of Cinemaescapist called it "an outstanding performance" and wrote, "Jeon's acting gives The Call a constant current of electrifying suspense that lasts even into its post-credit scenes."
+James Marsh of South China Morning Post wrote, "Jun cements her position as Korean cinema's unhinged ingénue du jour, following her star-making turn in Lee Chang-dong's Burning, with a brilliantly psychotic performance that reveals Young-sook to be just as dangerous as she is fragile and damaged."
 Deciders Jade Budowski wrote, "Jong-seo Jun is magnificent as Young-sook [...]
-She’s convincing in both her quieter moments and her more maniacal outbursts, masterfully drawing out all the thrills and chills you could hope for with a movie of this nature".
+She's convincing in both her quieter moments and her more maniacal outbursts, masterfully drawing out all the thrills and chills you could hope for with a movie of this nature".
 For her performance in The Call, Jeon won Best Actress in the 57th Baeksang Arts Awards, and Best Actress awards in the 30th Buil Film Awards and 20th Director's Cut Awards respectively.

-The following year, Jeon joined United Talent Agency as her representative agency in the U.S., using her English name Rachel Jun.
+The following year, Jeon joined the US-based agency United Talent Agency under her English name Rachel Jun.
 She made her English-language film debut alongside Kate Hudson and Craig Robinson in Mona Lisa and the Blood Moon, a fantasy-adventure film by Iranian-American writer-director Ana Lily Amirpour, as the lead character Mona.
 The film had its premiere at the 78th Venice International Film Festival in September 2021.
-Jeon's performance, as a woman who has unusual powers escaping from a mental asylum and tries to make it on her own in New Orleans, received positive reviews.
+Jeon's performance, as a woman with unusual powers who escapes from a mental asylum and tries to make it on her own in New Orleans, received positive reviews.
 Lovia Gyarkye from The Hollywood Reporter wrote, "Jeon (Burning) excels in her first English-language role, imbuing Mona with personality despite her limited dialogue".
-Variety's Owen Gleiberman wrote, "[i]n Jeon Jong-seo’s performance as Mona Lisa, you see the power and the alienation.
+Variety's Owen Gleiberman wrote, "[i]n Jeon Jong-seo's performance as Mona Lisa, you see the power and the alienation.
 And the two qualities work together in a cool and empathetic way".
-She next played a late 20s single woman who vows off relationships in a romantic comedy film Nothing Serious alongside Son Suk-ku, directed by Jeong Ga-young of Hit the Night.
+She next played a late 20s single woman who swears off relationships in a romantic comedy film Nothing Serious alongside Son Suk-ku, directed by Jeong Ga-young of Hit the Night.

-Jeon will star in her first series in Money Heist: Korea – Joint Economic Area, the Korean adaptation of the Spanish crime-drama Money Heist, as Tokyo.
-It will be released on Netflix in 2022.
-She will reunite with The Call director Lee Chung-hyun for his short film Ransom alongside Jin Seon-kyu, and for his Netflix film Ballerina, in which she portrays a former bodyguard.
+Jeon starred in her first series in Money Heist: Korea – Joint Economic Area, the Korean adaptation of the Spanish crime-drama Money Heist, as Tokyo.
+It was released on Netflix in 2022.
+She will reunite with The Call director Lee Chung-hyun for his short film Ransom alongside Jin Seon-kyu, and for his Netflix film Ballerina, in which she portrays a former assassin.

 On August 22, 2022, Jeon signed an exclusive contract with Andmarq.